 So, Mitch, please place your ring on Rachel’s finger, and repeat after me:

 Rachel, with this ring, I promise to encourage and inspire you, to laugh with you and to comfort you.
 We will walk together through life as partners and best friends.
 I promise that I shall always do my best to love and accept you exactly the way you are.
 With this ring, I give you your freedom and my trust in you.
 I promise to love you in good times and in bad, when life seems easy and when it seems hard, when our love is simple, and when it is an effort.
 I promise to cherish you and always respect you.
-These things I give to you today, and all the days of our life – my heart is yours until the end of time.
+These things I give to you today, and all the days of our lives.
+My heart is yours until the end of time.

 Now, Rachel, please place your ring on Mitch’s finger and repeat after me:

 Mitch, with this ring, I promise to encourage and inspire you, to laugh with you and to comfort you.
 We will walk together through life as partners and best friends.
 I promise that I shall always do my best to love and accept you exactly the way you are.
 With this ring, I give you your freedom and my trust in you.
 I promise to love you in good times and in bad, when life seems easy and when it seems hard, when our love is simple, and when it is an effort.
 I promise to cherish you and always respect you.
-These things I give to you today, and all the days of our life – my heart is yours until the end of time.
+These things I give to you today, and all the days of our lives.
+My heart is yours until the end of time.

 And now just one final blessing: